TideGateway

 Stone culvert appeared to be in fair condition.
 Longitudinal cracks were observed on upstream end of the headwall.
 Upstream end of the headwall had a steel trash screen installed across the culvert mouth.
 The bottom portion of the trash rack was corroded.

-Comprehensive field assessment conducted in 2024
+Comprehensive field assessment data

 Physical Conditions Assessment